 Can I use an external hard drive with my iPad?

-…Even with the Apple Camera Connection Kit’s 30-pin to USB adapter?
+…Even with the Apple Camera Connection Kit (Lightning SD Card Reader)?

-- No. Firstly, the iPad does not offer the power over USB required by such a hard drive.
+– No. Firstly, the iPad does not offer the power over USB required by an external hard drive.
 Secondly, the iPad drivers don’t support external hard drives.

-The Apple Camera Connection Kit is designed to allow you to connect either your camera flash memory directly to the iPad (with the 30-pin to SD Card adapter), or to connect your camera via USB (with the 30-pin to USB adapter).
+The Apple Camera Connection Kit (or, Lightning SD Card Reader for newer, thunderbolt devices) is designed to allow you to connect either your camera flash memory directly to the iPad (with the Apple SD Card adapter), or to connect your camera via USB (with the Apple USB adapter).

 Can I store videos/photos/etc on an SD Card using the Apple Camera Connection Kit?

-- Yes and No. First, the SD Card must be 16GB or less.
+– Yes and No. First, the SD Card must be 16GB or less.
 Secondly, it must be formatted in a very specific way which is not only irritating but not very user-friendly.
-Finally, the iPad cannot play files directly from the SD Card but must import them from the card to the iPad first… then play them.
+Finally, the iPad cannot play files directly from the SD Card but must import them from the card to the iPad first – into the Camera Roll – and then play them from there.
 This is time-consuming and annoying.

 Here is what you must do to make the SD Card work with an iPad: